Classification of Group Actions Extended to Symplectic Deformation Quantizations: Introduction

 \end{enumerate}

 \end{definition}

 Note that the locality assumption implies that the algebra $(C^\infty(M)\hhbar,\star)$ is actually given by the global sections of a sheaf of algebras $\AH$.
-We will in the following often denote a deformation quantization by $\AH$ or $\AH(M)$ if we want to emphasize especially that we are dealing with a sheaf.
+In the following we will often denote a deformation quantization by $\AH$ or $\AH(M)$ if we want to emphasize especially that we are dealing with a sheaf.
 We will call $\AH$ a formal deformation quantization, deformation quantization or sometimes even a deformation, since we are not considering any other deformation quantizations or even deformations this should not lead to any confusion.
-We will rarely explicitely write the product as $\star$.
+We will rarely explicitly write the product as $\star$.
 The product used on different algebras should generally be clear from context.

-The Fedosov construction, which we will give a more elaborate recollection of in the next section, is a method for constructing deformation quantizations of symplectic manifolds.
+The Fedosov construction \cite{Fb, Fp}, which we will give a more elaborate recollection of in the next section, is a method for constructing deformation quantizations of symplectic manifolds.
 In this construction one starts by considering a certain bundle of algebras $\mathcal{W}\rightarrow M$ called the Weyl bundle.
 This bundle is straightforwardly constructed from the bundle of symplectic vector spaces $(T^*M,\umega)$, where we denote by $\umega_x$ the symplectic structure on $T^*_xM$ induced by $\omega_x$ and the isomorphism $T^*_xM\simeq T_xM$ given by $v\mapsto \omega_x(v,-)$.
 One then defines a certain connection, usually called a \emph{Fedosov} connection $\nabla$ on $\mathcal{W}$ and shows that the kernel $\Ker \nabla \subset \Gamma(\W)$ (we will often use $\Gamma(-)$ to refer to smooth sections) comes equipped with a linear isomorphism to $C^\infty(M)\hhbar$ such that the induced product $\star$ defines a deformation quantization.
+We will also present a re-interpretation of the construction through the lens of formal geometry as in \cite{N-T95}.